 - work in art studios or workshops, which may be in their own homes

-- may have to travel locally or internationally to promote their work.
+- may travel locally or internationally to promote their work.

 What's the job really like?

-There are no specific secondary education requirements, but useful subjects include art, art history, graphics, photography, English and maths.
+There are no specific secondary education requirements to become an artist.
+However, art, art history, graphics, photography, English and maths are useful.

 Artists need to be: